 Cushioning and Comfort

-Broadly, running shoes are typically more expensive when there is more cushioning.
+Broadly speaking, running shoes are typically more expensive when there is more cushioning.
 It costs a little bit more to get that extra material.
+The foams that make up the cushioning midsoles cost lots of money to develop and manufacture.
+It’s this techy aspect of the shoe that can drive up price.
+More foam material, more dollars.

 Another reason why shoes can be expensive is due to design.
 If a lot of research and development has gone into designing a pair of shoes, they will probably cost more.

+This is especially true for new materials.
 For example, Nike put a lot of research into making faster shoes with the Vaporfly 4%, and it’s reflected in the price.
-In this case, it’s the research and technology going into the shoe to make it lighter that makes it more expensive.
+With current models of this shoe line climbing past the $275 mark, “Is it worth it?” takes on a whole new weight.
+The research and technology going into everything from the new foam to the carbon plate to the fabric is what makes it expensive.
+At some point, especially for recreational runners and racers, more technology stops making sense.

 What are the Downsides of More Expensive Running Shoes?